Keelan1996/Graph-Theory-Project/README.md

 ## Conclusion
 After completing this project I feel I've learned a lot about these two topics.
 The fact I had to go out and research these complex topics on my own, take what I found and explain them in depth.
 While trying to display the information I found in a more approachable way for other people to see, was a challenge.
 I feel this has greatly increased my research skills, especially when comes to computer science topics.

 Using Jupyter notebook and understanding how it works will be a great asset to me.
-I really enjoy that it's a mixture of a word document where you can explain points in writing but you are also able to write code.
+I really enjoy that it's a mixture of a word document where you can explain points in writing but you are also able to write and run code.
 I definitely see myself using this again when i need to research any other computer science or mathematic topics.

 Python was certainly a language that I was wanting to learn more about.
 It's become a very popular language these days, I feel learning and now knowing the language is only a benifit to me.
 Using Python while researching these topics greatly improved my skills in the language.
 Early on I did find the indentation aspect of language to be quite frustrating for me, especially with other languages I know (Java) use curly braces.
 I did eventually with practice get over this hurdle with the language.